DanielSharp01/eprotoc/README.md

 ## Differences from protobuf

-- `eproto` uses packages like module system instead of importing files
+- Packages like module system instead of importing files
-- `eproto` supports generics
+- Generics support
-- `eproto` supports Date as a builtin type
+- Date as a builtin type
-- arrays are now represented with a generic type `Array<TypeArg>`
+- Instead of `repeated` the generic type `Array<T>` is used
-- oneOf is now a generic type `OneOf<TypeArg1, TypeArg2, ...>` and  does not support custom field numbers
+- There are string enums next to numeric ones

-- `eproto` enums can be string and integer enums as well
+- No reserved fields

-- `eproto` does not currently support more complex types such as Map, any, etc.
+- No `OneOf` it's equivalent to a message with optional arguments where only one can be given
-- `eproto` does not support reserved fields
+- No nested messages
-- `eproto` does not support nested messages
+- No keyword `option` on definitions
-- `eproto` does not support the notion of options
+- Enums don't support string values for that there is string enum

 ## "Evolved" eproto